 Other countries have previously signed up to ISDS in international agreements and have been forced to pay compensation to overseas companies where regulation designed to protect the environment or the public good have undermined corporate profit.
 Even where countries have successfully defended ISDS challenges, it has cost them tens of millions of dollars to do so and has delayed the implementation of government initiatives.
 A good example of this is where the Australian government was significantly delayed in introducing plain packaging of cigarettes because of an ISDS challenge by tobacco giant Phillip Morris.
 Further analysis on the implications of ISDS is available here.

-Environmental protection would have been undermined.
+Environmental protection would have been made more difficult.
 Around two thirds of the 696 ISDS cases under similar agreements have challenged laws or public decisions relating to the environment (particularly mining, fracking, oil and gas production,reguation of toxic chemicals, waste dumping and renewable energy).
 Action on climate change would also have been hindered.
 Read more about the TPPA’s environmental implications in one of the peer-reviewed expert papers prepared after the release of the TPPA text: Full environment paper and summary.

 Te Tiriti o Waitangi would have been undermined.
 The TPPA would have created new constraints on the ways that the New Zealand government can honour Te Tiriti obligations, affecting Māori tino rangitiratanga, culture, indigenous knowledge, biodiversity and opportunities for economic development.
 Read more: Full Te Tiriti o Waitangi paper and summary